OUR WORK

 Learn how LA creates its annual budget, how much money there is and what it's for.

-The People in Charge: Who Does What and How?
+The People in Charge: Roles, Responsibilities, and History

-Learn who manages LA’s public right-of-way, and when and how key decisions are made.
+Discover who manages LA’s public right-of-way, the historical context, and the timing and process behind key decision-making.

 What Other Cities Do: We’ve Researched 30+ Cities (So Far!)